KamranAzeem/learn-docker/docs/traefik-guide.md

 [root@centos7 ~]#
 ```

 Since we have tomcat running on the same VM on port 8080, we can't run traefik's dashboard on 8080.
-So we change it to 8090.
+So we change it to 8090, or any other port of your desire.

 Also, since this is a plain VM, we need to setup frontend and backend so traefik would know how to flow traffic.
 The special "file" directive is used for that.
 We can also setup traffic to watch an external rules file which contains the frontends and beckends routing.
 Of-course none of this is needed (normally) if traefik is talking to docker or kubernetes API.
 In our case in this particular example, we have neither docker, nor kubernetes - just plain simple VM.

 Create a systemd service file for Traefik.
 Not entirely necessary though.
 ```
 [root@centos7 ~]# vi traefik.service